cesaraustralia/SpatialMechanisticModellingInJulia/README.md

 ## Included scripts

 To run directly:
-- plots.jl: creates most plots seen in paper from models.jl/data.jl.
+- plots.jl: creates most plots seen in paper from rules.jl/data.jl.
 - benchmarks.jl: runs simulation bechmarks and creates benchmark plot.
 - outputs.jl: provides some interface visualisations of the simulations.
-- growthmaps.jl: shows how growth-rate data used to drive growth models is generated.
+- growthmaps.jl: builds the growth-rate data used to drive growth models.

-Rules and data setup
+Called by the other scripts:
-- rules.jl: defines the rule components for the models we simulate.
+- rules.jl: defines the rules used in the simulations.
 - data.jl: prepares simulation data.